Restricting Freedom of Speech Online

 Module 3: Criminalisation of Online Speech

-There has been a proliferation of attempts to address issues relating to terrorism and national security, cybercrimes and the spreading of disinformation.
+As a result of the dramatic changes in the spread of information occasioned by the internet, there has been a proliferation of attempts to address issues relating to terrorism and national security, cybercrimes, and the spreading of disinformation online.
 Many of these attempts are, to varying degrees, in conflict with the right to freedom of expression.(1) Although the right to freedom of expression is a fundamental human right, it is not absolute.
 As with most rights, freedom of expression may be lawfully restricted where the restrictions are reasonable and justifiable in an open and democratic society.
 However, as confirmed in General Comment 34, the restrictions imposed by states should not put the right to freedom of expression in jeopardy.

 Article 19(3) of ICCPR sets out the grounds upon which the right to seek, receive and impart information and ideas on the internet may be limited.
 Namely, the restriction must be:

 - Necessary for respect for the rights of others, and for the protection of national security or of public order, or of public health or morals.

 To determine whether a limitation of the right to freedom of expression is justifiable, a three-stage test must be applied in which it must be established that the limitation is:

 It is important to note that articles 19(3) and 20 of the ICCPR are compatible, and the prohibited grounds listed in article 20 can also be restricted in terms of article 19(3) and must also pass the three-stage test.
 It is further necessary to note that within the context of article 20, there is a need to recognise the distinction between protected and unprotected speech, and between what is prohibited and what is discriminatory, derogatory and demeaning discourse.
 Article 4(a) of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) provides that certain forms of expression are prohibited and punishable by law.
 These include: